How-to Guides, Postage and Mailing, USPS

 - When database updates are not feasible without consent, you can quickly identify and contact customers to get updated information

-- Satisfy Move Update compliance by streamlining the review process and address cleansing practices to keep your customer data up to date
+- Satisfy Move Update compliance by streamlining the review process and address cleansing practices.
+This helps to keep your customer data up to date

 - Secure Destruction enables you to instruct USPS to destroy all “Undeliverable as Addressed” mail and forward all “Change of Address” mail to your customers